tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/redhat/redhat-images.md

 ## Network configuration

-Current RHEL 8 and RHEL 9 images leverage the network configuration of DHCP on eth0.
-The default cloud-init network configuration is overridden by setting "apply_network_config: false".
+We are currently overriding the default cloud-init network configuration by setting "apply_network_config: false" to support RHEL 8 and RHEL 9 images and customers.

 > [!NOTE]
 > From RHEL 10 onwards, images will use the default cloud-init configuration that leverages Azure's IMDS endpoint for network configuration.
 >
 > We request that customers plan their VM configuration accordingly from RHEL 10 onwards.

 ## Next steps